How to Apply for Aid?

 - Printing a signature page or signing the SAR: This option is not recommended as it is time-consuming and could cost the student to lose funding that has processing deadlines.
 The document could be lost in the mail and if received can take two or more weeks to process before the financial aid office receives it.

 - For assistance in completing the FAFSA application, contact the Financial Aid Help Center.
-The Financial Aid Help Center is located in Room F103 of the Faculty Office Building on Northeast State's main campus in Blountville.
+The Financial Aid Help Center is located in Room C2403 of the General Studies Building on Northeast State's main campus in Blountville.
 To schedule an appointment with the Financial Aid Help Center you may visit www.NortheastState.edu/fahelpcenter or contact the Center at 423-354-5157 or 423-354-5153 or by email fahelpcenter@NortheastState.edu.
 For a list of items needed at time of appointment click here.

 - Students and borrowers may use a PIN at the following Department of Education web sites: